linpengcheng/PurefunctionPipelineDataflow/doc/DataFlow_dataOriented_DataDriven_en.md

       the Gantt chart algorithm, and calls the workshop to complete the assigned tasks.

-    - Software is a factory that produces data.
+    - System continuity: Software is a factory that produces data.
-      By designing an excellent product (data) standard specification, the software is designed into a simple, efficient, reliable, and smooth data
-      manufacturing production line.
-The entire runtime
+      By designing an excellent product (data) standard specification, the software is designed into a simple, efficient, reliable, and smooth data manufacturing production line.
-      system is a continuous flow of the River,
+      The entire runtime system is a continual flow of the river system, or a running integrated circuit system, in the system, the data flow (water flow, current) continues to flow smoothly.
-      It is essentially a tree Gantt chart.
+      It is essentially a continuous running tree Gantt chart.

     - Warehouse/workshop model is conducive to global optimization